 “Read the CAPM Examination Policies and Procedures in [the] CAPM handbook,” suggests Vignesh Kannan, CAPM.
 “This will help you to expect the things on the exam and avoid unnecessary surprises.”

 When you understand what is expected of you and how the experience will play out, it’s less stressful and you can focus more on answering questions instead of feeling anxious about what is going to happen.

 Finally, many of our students report that looking after yourself is an important part of preparing adequately and managing the natural nerves you might be feeling.

 “Try to go [to] bed early and get a good nights’ sleep,” recommends Leah Goff.
 “Cramming at this point isn’t going to help you retain any more information.
 Make sure to eat a good breakfast or at least a snack before the exam.
 Drink some water too; you don’t want to be dehydrated during the exam.”

-Now you’ve read through these tips, we hope you are feeling positive about the next steps for your career journey to becoming certified.
+Now you’ve read through this CAPM exam prep guide with expert tips, we hope you are feeling positive about the next steps for your career journey to becoming certified.

 We’ll leave the final words to Brittany Stueber:

 “I'm so relieved and happy to have passed on the first try, and done myself proud,” she says.
 “It's not easy to study and learn as an adult student, so I know what you are going through.
 Be kind to yourselves, be patient, and definitely don't beat yourself up too much like I did there for a while.
 It will be okay!”